-In consideration of the services provided by Mr Simon Bolster as Non-executive Director until his resignation, Mr Bolster was paid a fee of \$30,000 per annum.
+In consideration of the services provided by Mr Simon Andrew and Mr Ed Mead as Non-Executive Directors, they are each paid fees of \$60,000 per annum.

 Non-executive Directors are also entitled to fees for other amounts as the Board determines where they perform special duties or otherwise perform extra services or make special exertions on behalf of the Company.